Countries Shaped Like Stars

 Zee Zee Theatre, British Columbia

-Join local queens Peach Cobblah & Isolde N. Barron for a drag dress-up spectacular!
+Join drag queens Peach Cobblah & Isolde N. Barron for a drag dress-up spectacular!
 Add some rainbow to your day at this fun and inclusive event which reminds young ones, their parents, caregivers and everyone in between that it’s never too early (or too late!) to get silly and dress-up!
 Parents are a Drag celebrates diversity with songs, laughter and play.
 With opportunities for the audience to become part of the show, be sure to come dressed to impress or ready for some dress-up time.

 45 minutes / Ages: 3+